microsoft/cordova-plugin-code-push/README.md

 - __abortDownload(abortSuccess, abortError)__: Aborts the current download session, if any.

 ## SyncStatus
-Defines the possible result statuses of the [sync](#codepushsync) operation.
+Defines the possible statuses of the [sync](#codepushsync) operation.
+There are two categories of statuses: intermediate and result (final).
+The intermediate statuses represent progress statuses of the sync operation, and are not final.
+The result statuses represent final statuses of the sync operation.
+Every sync operation ends with only one result status, but can have zero or more intermediate statuses.
 ### Properties
-- __UP_TO_DATE__: The application is up to date. (number)
+- __UP_TO_DATE__: Result status - the application is up to date. (number)
-- __UPDATE_INSTALLED__: An update is available, it has been downloaded, unzipped and copied to the deployment folder.
+- __UPDATE_INSTALLED__: Result status - an update is available, it has been downloaded, unzipped and copied to the deployment folder.
 After the completion of the callback invoked with SyncStatus.UPDATE_INSTALLED, the application will be reloaded with the updated code and resources. (number)
-- __UPDATE_IGNORED__: An optional update is available, but the user declined to install it.
+- __UPDATE_IGNORED__: Result status - an optional update is available, but the user declined to install it.
 The update was not downloaded. (number)
-- __ERROR__: An error happened during the sync operation.
+- __ERROR__: Result status - an error happened during the sync operation.
 This might be an error while communicating with the server, downloading or unziping the update.
 The console logs should contain more information about what happened.
 No update has been applied in this case. (number)
+- __CHECKING_FOR_UPDATE__: Intermediate status - the plugin is about to check for updates.
+- __AWAITING_USER_ACTION__: Intermediate status - a user dialog is about to be displayed.
+This status will be reported only if user interaction is enabled.
+- __DOWNLOADING_PACKAGE__: Intermediate status - the update package is about to be downloaded.
+- __INSTALLING_UPDATE__: Intermediate status - the update package is about to be installed.

 ## codePush.checkForUpdate
 Queries the CodePush server for updates.